-- Applicants Representative.
+- Owner/ Owner's Representative.

 - Main Contractor's Representative.

 - Resident Engineer

 - Site foreman.

-- Environmental Consultant.

 - Environmental Control Officer.

-NB: It is the responsibility of the main contractors to ensure that all sub- contractors, that work on the site during and after the civil's contract, are informed of the environmental conditions pertaining to the site.
+NB: It is the responsibility of the main contractors to ensure that all sub- contractors, that work on the site during and after the civils' contract, are informed of the environmental conditions pertaining to the site.